LLNL/shroud/docs/pointers.rst

 .. literalinclude:: ../regression/reference/memdoc/typesmemdoc.h
    :language: c++
-   :start-after: start array_context
+   :start-after: start helper array_context
-   :end-before: end array_context
+   :end-before: end helper array_context

 The union for ``addr`` makes some assignments easier by removing the need for casts and also aids debugging.